-1. In the Tools toolbar, select either the
+1. In the Tools toolbar, select either the \checkmark Brush, \backsim Pencil, \backsim Stroke or \checkmark Line tool.

-Brush,

-Pencil,

-Stroke or

-Line tool.

-Drawing guides are only visible in the Camera or Drawing view when one of these tools is selected.
+NOTE Drawing guides are only visible in the Camera or Drawing view when one of these tools is selected.

-- 2. In the Guides view, make sure that the d Enable Guides option button is toggled on. - 3.
-In the guides list, select the 4-Point Continuous Perspective guide that you wish to make adjustments to. - 4.
-In the Guides view, make sure the # Show Reference Lines option button is toggled on.
+- 2. In the Guides view, make sure that the 🔬 Enable Guides option button is toggled on. - 3.
+In the guides list, select the H4-Point Continuous Perspective guide that you wish to make adjustments to. - 4.
+In the Guides view, make sure the ## Show Reference Lines option button is toggled on.
 This will allow you to see how the adjustments you make to your guide affect its curves.

-- To reposition the guide, click and drag on its central vanishing point o. - To rotate the guide, click and drag on its horizon line.
+- 5. Do one of the following: - To reposition the guide, click and drag on its central vanishing point o. - To rotate the guide, click and drag on its horizon line.

-- When the mouse is positioned over the horizon line, the mouse cursor will change to $\diamondsuit$ to indicate that you are about to rotate the guide. - When rotating a guide, its angle displays in the top-left corner of the Camera or Drawing view. - To adjust the distance between the vanishing points, click and drag on one of the two points located left and right of the central vanishing point.
+- When the mouse is positioned over the horizon line, the mouse cursor will change to (1) to indicate that you are about to rotate the guide. - When rotating a guide, its angle displays in the top-left corner of the Camera or Drawing view. - To adjust the distance between the vanishing points, click and drag on one of the two points located left and right of the central vanishing point.

-- All of the vanishing points on the horizon line will move so that they are at the same distance from each other. - This will stretch or squash the guide horizontally and make its curves wider or narrower. - To scale up the guide, press and hold Shift, then click and drag on one of the two points olocated left and right of the central vanishing point.
+- All of the vanishing points on the horizon line will move so that they are at the same distance from each other. - This will stretch or squash the guide horizontally and make its curves wider or narrower. - To scale up the guide, press and hold Shift, then click and drag on one of the two points located left and right of the central vanishing point.